ahsanv101/DataStructures/linked list/README.md

-﻿implementing linked lists and their methods.
+﻿implementing linked lists and their methods with test cases